MeysamAmirsardari/PoseModel/README.md

   <img src="https://github.com/MeysamAmirsardari/PoseModel/blob/main/UI/poseModel.jpg" width="270" height="270">
 </p>

-PoseModel: open-source toolkit for robust, markerless pose estimation and animal behavioral classification, Specialized for datasets with visual occlusion and special conditions.
+PosModel: Robust Behavioral Latent Embedding Toolkit Based on Spatio‑Temporal Graph Modeling

 ### Under Construction...
 * **Warning: This project is still under development and it's not yet ready for real-world usage!** Please wait for the first official release... :)
 * more detail will be added after the first official release

 This repository contains the implementation of the PoseModel project.
-This project proposes a novel method for automated classification of behavioral states in non-human models.
-Our approach leverages spatiotemporal graph modeling, combining variational graph autoencoder (VGAE), HDBSCAN clustering, and RNN seq2seq modeling.
+This project aims to uncover complex behavioral patterns in a novel way by utilizing robust Graph Neural Networks (GNNs) for latent embedding.
+Through spatiotemporal graph modeling, the proposed method captures intricate relationships in behavioral data, enabling more accurate and insightful analysis.

 <p align="center">
   <img src="https://github.com/MeysamAmirsardari/PoseModel/blob/main/UI/pma.jpg" style="max-width: 70%;">